pierreprinetti/openshift-enhancements/enhancements/installer/openstack-baremetal-compute.md

 ### Probable issues

-* The Ignition boot system consisting on a second payload downloaded at runtime requires the baremetal machine to have access to Swift early in the boot process.

 * When attaching and detaching, the expected timings must be adjusted to reflect the different boot and shutdown latencies of physical machines